-A RESOLUTION OF THE [CITY COUNCIL/BOARD OF SUPERVISORS] OF THE [CITY OF _____/COUNTY OF LAKE] REQUESTING THAT THE SONOMA CLEAN POWER AUTHORITY ACT AS COMMUNITY CHOICE AGGREGATOR ON BEHALF OF THE [CITY/COUNTY] AND IMPLEMENT THE SONOMA CLEAN POWER COMMUNITY CHOICE AGGREGATION PROGRAM WITHIN THE [CITY/COUNTY]
+A RESOLUTION OF THE BOARD OF SUPERVISORS OF THE COUNTY OF LAKE REQUESTING THAT THE SONOMA CLEAN POWER AUTHORITY ACT AS COMMUNITY CHOICE AGGREGATOR ON BEHALF OF THE COUNTY AND IMPLEMENT THE SONOMA CLEAN POWER COMMUNITY CHOICE AGGREGATION PROGRAM WITHIN THE COUNTY

-WHEREAS, the [County of Lake/City of ___________ "County/City"] has been actively investigating options to provide electric services to constituents within its service area with the intent of achieving greater local involvement over the provision of electric services and promoting competitive and renewable energy; and
+WHEREAS, the County of Lake "County" has been actively investigating options to provide electric services to constituents within its service area with the intent of achieving greater local involvement over the provision of electric services and promoting competitive and renewable energy; and

 WHEREAS, on September 24, 2002, the Governor signed into law Assembly Bill 117 (Stat.
 2002, Ch.
 838; see California Public Utilities Code section 366.2; hereinafter referred to as the "Act"), which authorizes any California city or county, whose governing body so elects, to combine the electricity load of its residents and businesses in a community-wide electricity aggregation program known as Community Choice Aggregation ("CCA"); and